The Exes Title Card

 - Lazy Bum: Haskell

 Haskell: We Lutz-es are a sedentary people.
-I was 9 before I saw my grandpa stand.
+I was 9 before I saw my grandfather stand.

 - Mistaken for Gay: In a scheme to impress her sister, Holly let's Jill assume Eden is her partner and that the baby is theirs.